studentwayen/INFO-550-final/ReadMe.md

 ```
 How to build and retrieve the report?

-After downloading, you should have a file name INFO-550-final-main.
-If the file name is different from this, it does not matter.
-You can just go to the directory of that file (whatever the name is).

 Using the following code in your terminal to run my image.
+I use `~` as the root directory in Mac OS.
+However, in windows, this should be your path.
+And `pwd` will help you to find your location.
 ```
-## go to the directory of that file
+## go to the directory of this file
-## (may not this file name, but it does not matter)
-cd (your path)/INFO-550-final-main
+cd (your path)/INFO-550-final

 ## create a local file for mounting the output
-## ~ is your root directory
-## you can use pwd to check your directory.
 mkdir ~/docker_output
+# for windows: mkdir (your path)/docker_ouput

 ## run following code to get into image
-docker run -v ~/docker_output:/project/output -it studentwayen/my_proj
+docker run -v ~/docker_output:/project/output -it my_proj
+## for windows: docker run -v (your path)/docker_output:/project/output -it my_proj

 ## go to project file in docker
 cd project